 KEES VEENENBOS / SCIENCE PHOTO LIBRARY KEES VEENENBOS / SCIENCE PHOTO LIBRARY

 Olympus Mons.
-Computer model looking down on the Olympus Mons shield volcano on Mars.
-North is at top.
-The colours indicate elevation from white (highest) through brown, red, orange, yellow, green and blue (lowest).
-Olympus Mons peaks 24 kilometres above the plain, and steep cliff edges rise a sheer 10 kilometres of this distance.
+Computer artwork looking down on the Olympus Mons shield volcano on Mars.
+North is at bottom.
+Ice (white) lies on its upper slopes that tower 24 kilometres above the surrounding plain.
+Steep cliffs surround the volcano, rising a sheer 10 kilometres.
 Shield volcanoes are flat, and Olympus Mons is a massive 600 kilometres across and is the largest mountain in the solar system.
-The topography of this model was drawn with Terragen software, using data from the laser altimeter on the Mars Global Surveyor probe.
+The topography of this artwork was drawn with Terragen software, using data from the laser altimeter on the Mars Global Surveyor probe.

 Model release not required.
 Property release not required.